CrzyHAX91/baddbeatz/README.md

 If you'd like to experiment with Google's Gemini models locally, install `gemini-cli` and set `GEMINI_API_KEY` in your `.env` file.
-The helper script `gemini_logic.py` is based on codex/update-hugging-face-section-in-readme.md `gemini_logic.py` shows how to call the API using Python.
+The helper script `gemini_logic.py` demonstrates how to call the API using Python.

 For open source models, install the `transformers` package and set `HF_MODEL` to your preferred model name (defaults to `sshleifer/tiny-gpt2`).
 Text generation models also need a backend like **PyTorch** or **TensorFlow**.
 Install one with `pip install torch` (or `pip install tensorflow`).